 The estate agent will need to be advised as to your property lawyer's details (ensure that the lawyers are on the bank’s panel).
 Call up Virgin Money or the financial adviser and complete any outstanding forms.
 Virgin Money will sellect a valuer who will get in contact with the estate agent or seller to arrange an appointment.
 Once carried out (assuming no problems) it takes on average a week to get a mortgage offer.
 Virgin Money will issue the offer to you and your property lawyers.
 The legal work will then take it’s course according the nature and complexity of the conveyancing in Blackfriars.

-I own a 4 bedroom Victorian property in Blackfriars.
-Conveyancing solicitor acted for me and Platform Home Loans Ltd. I happened to do a free search for it on the Land Registry database and there are a couple of entries: the first freehold, another for leasehold under the exact same address.
-If a house is not a freehold shouldn't I have been informed?
+Me and my brother have a 4 bedroom Georgian house in Blackfriars.
+Conveyancing lawyer represented me and Accord Mortgages Ltd. I happened to do a free search for it on the Land Registry database and there are a couple of entries: one for freehold, the second leasehold under the exact same address.
+I thought I was buying a freehold how can I check?

-You need to read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
-The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Blackfriars and other areas of the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with buyers.
-You can also question the position with the conveyancing practitioner who carried out the work.
+You need to read the Freehold register you have again and check the Charges Register for mention of a lease.
+The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Blackfriars and other areas of the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with buyers.
+You can also check the position with your conveyancing solicitor who conducted the conveyancing.